 Clean up your digital history: Google and other search engines

 This process involves requesting the removal of personal information from search results and tweaking privacy settings on various platforms.
-You see, even the big players like Google can sometimes be a bit too nosy, storing your search histories and personal data, which can potentially compromise your privacy.
+You see, even the big players like Google can sometimes be a bit too nosy, storing your search histories and data, which can potentially compromise your privacy.

 Requesting removal from Google

 If you're a resident of the EU, you can submit a form to request removal.
-You'll need to provide the relevant URLs, the search queries that lead to them, and a clear explanation of why Google should accept your request.
-But keep in mind, that Google can say “no” for a variety of reasons, such as technical issues, duplicate URLs, or if the information is considered to be “strongly in the public interest”.
+You'll need to provide the relevant URLs, search queries that lead to them, and a clear explanation of why Google should accept your request.

 Managing privacy settings on other search engines